tari-project/rfcs/src/RFC-0173_Versioning.md

 The consensus version will be used by a node to determine if it can interact with another node successfully or not.
 A list of fork versions will be maintained within the code.
-When a connection is started with a new node the two nodes will exchange `Version` messages detailing the consensus version they are each running and the blockheight at which they are currently operating.
+When a connection is started with a new node the two nodes will exchange `Version` messages detailing the consensus version they are each running and the block height at which they are currently operating.
 Both nodes will need to reply with a `Version Acknowledge` message to confirm that they are compatible with the counterparty's version.
 It is possible for a newer node to downgrade its protocol to speak to an older node so this must be decided during this handshake process.
 Only once the acknowledgments have been exchanged can further messages be exchanged by the parties.
 This is the method currently employed on the